 Intel (Fortran, C, and C++)

 The Intel® compiler suite offers C, C++ and Fortran compilers with optimization features and multithreading capabilities, highly optimized performance libraries, and error-checking, security, and profiling tools.
+NERSC Intel compiler bugs are listed at Intel bugs.

 The Intel compiler suite is available on Edison, Carver, and Hopper.
+It is the default compiler on Edison.

 Using the Intel Compilers on Edison